-Means, standard deviations (SD) or standard errors (SEM) were calculated for the experimental data.
-The differences among the groups in all measured parameters were determined using one-way ANOVA followed by a Student-Newman-Keuls post hoc test.
-P<0.05 indicated a statistically significant difference.
+Means, standard deviations (SD), or standard errors (SEM) were calculated for the experimental data.
+The differences among the groups in all measured parameters were determined using one-way ANOVA followed by a Student-Newman-Keuls post-hoc test.
+Statistically significant difference was indicated at p < 0.05.
 The two-sided Mann-Whitney U tests were additionally performed to check significances obtained by parametric testing.
-Data analysis was conducted using TIBCO Statistica 13.3.1 software (TIBCO Software, Inc.) in all experiments.
+Data analysis was conducted using TIBCO Statistica 13.3.1 software (TIBCO Software, Inc., Palo Alto, CA, USA) in all experiments.